Proven-Paradox/shaper-system/Handbook.md

 #### Masochism
 Any time you spend HP to use an Attack or Spell, you gain [Shield](#shield-x) equal to the spent health that lasts until your next Turn.

+#### Mend or Rend
+On the turn after using an Auxiliary Ability with the Healing tag, you gain Boon +2 on all Short or Melee Range Attacks.
+On the turn after using a Short or Melee Range Attack, your Auxiliary Abilities with the Healing tag heal additional HP equal to twice your [Hero Tier](#hero-tier).

 #### Nerves of Steel
 Reduce the duration of any action that makes you [Afraid](#afraid) by 1 Round.
 If this reduces the effect to 0 Rounds, the action fails outright.